sarahgoodwin93/project2-colourchange-challenge/README.md

 ## The Footer

-The footer shows who made the game, Sarah Goodwin, that it is copywritted and that it is part of Project 2 for the Codi Institute.
+The footer shows who made the game, Sarah Goodwin, that it is copyrighted and that it is part of Project 2 for the Code Institute.

 It also has links to Sarah's Github and Linkedin profiles should you wish to contact her